zzbo/Listener/README.md

 ##Usage Notes

-###Stage 1: First subscribe a subject to publish, and then add an event
+###Example 1: First subscribe a subject to publish, and then add an event

 ```javascript
 var key1 = $.Listeners.sub('address')